kubisnax/chromebook_serialization_tool/README.md

 8. User will be prompted to then enter their custom serial number i.e. KKAAA999T3 (CST will use vpd to write the entered custom serial to the target device.)
 9. User will be prompted to enter 1 to finish the process or enter 2 to restart the process.
-a.
+</br>a.
 Restarting the process will follow the same instruction as the initial serialization process and can be redone as many times as necessary.
-b.
+</br>b.
 The finish process will set gbb_flags to 0x0, dump vpd logs, delete mlb_serial_number and delete stable_device_secret_DO_NOT_SHARE then shutdown the system.